agama-project/agama/PACKAGING.md

 This document summarizes the process we follow to build the Agama packages.

-The Agama packages are available the [systemsmanagement:Agama:Devel](https://build.opensuse.org/project/show/systemsmanagement:Agama:Devel) OBS project.
+The Agama packages are available in the [systemsmanagement:Agama:Devel](https://build.opensuse.org/project/show/systemsmanagement:Agama:Devel) OBS project.
 These packages are automatically updated whenever the master branch is changed or when a new version is released.